issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/expert_format.rst

    :header: "Name", "Description", "Type", "Default"
    :widths: 15, 30, 20, 10

-   ``seed``, Seed of the pseudo-random number generator used to initialize the tensor, Integer, 11
+   ``seed``, "Seed of the pseudo-random number generator used to initialize the tensor", Integer, 11

+Each MPI process has the own seed as ``seed`` plus the process ID (MPI rank).

 Example
 ~~~~~~~